-Dental implant or root canal, which makes the best choice?
+Dental implant vs. root canal, which makes the better choice?

 1) Dental implants vs. root canal treatment – Success rates.

-Proving which of these two options is best is somewhat difficult to do.
-After all, if one treatment has been performed, it’s impossible to know what the outcome of the other would have been.
+Definitively proving which of these treatment options creates a better outcome is difficult.
+After all, if one of the procedures has been performed, it’s impossible to know what the outcome of the other would have been.

-However, when the success rate of each of these treatments is considered independently, it's easier to come up with an answer.
-And, in general, dental research has shown that both treatment approaches can make an excellent choice.
+However, if the success rate of each is considered independently, they can be compared and you can come up with an answer, at least in general terms.
+And, for the most part, dental research tends to show that both treatment approaches can make an excellent choice.